NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   Element                     Type      Units   Constraints  Required  Default  Notes
   ==========================  ========  ======  ===========  ========  =======  ===============================
+  ``SystemIdentifier``        id                             Yes                Unique identifier ``UnitLocation``            string            See [#]_     Yes                Location of cooling system (e.g., air handler location for split system) [#]_
-  ``SystemIdentifier``        id                             Yes                Unique identifier ``CoolingSystemType``       string            See [#]_     Yes                Type of cooling system ``CoolingSystemFuel``       string            See [#]_     Yes                Fuel type ``FractionCoolLoadServed``  double    frac    0 - 1 [#]_   Yes                Fraction of cooling load served
+  ``CoolingSystemType``       string            See [#]_     Yes                Type of cooling system ``CoolingSystemFuel``       string            See [#]_     Yes                Fuel type ``FractionCoolLoadServed``  double    frac    0 - 1 [#]_   Yes                Fraction of cooling load served
   ==========================  ========  ======  ===========  ========  =======  ===============================

+  .. [#] UnitLocation choices are "living space" or "unconditioned space".
+  .. [#] UnitLocation only used to determine air handler duct leakage contribution for apartment units when total duct leakage used in lieu of duct leakage to outside.
   .. [#] CoolingSystemType choices are "central air conditioner", "room air conditioner", "evaporative cooler", "mini-split", "chiller", or "cooling tower".
   .. [#] CoolingSystemFuel only choice is "electricity".
   .. [#] The sum of all ``FractionCoolLoadServed`` (across both CoolingSystems and HeatPumps) must be less than or equal to 1.